Lage Zwaluwe-'s-Hertogenbosch railway: Cargo railway Lage Zwaluwe - Oosterhout

 Only the stretch from Lage Zwaluwe to a point just west of Geertruidenberg remains.
 It is connected to a side-track that then continues south to an industrial area at Oosterhout.
 This part is still in use for cargo transport.

 West of 's-Hertogenbosch

 From 's-Hertogenbosch towards the west, a large part of the former railroad has been repurposed for bicycle use and recreation.
 This is especially true west of Deuteren, where the former railroad dyke is pedestrians only.
 Here it runs through the nature reserve Moerputten, and sports the historic Moerputten Bridge and the Venkant Bridge.

 In Vlijmen and Drunen the former track has little value, as it runs along the highway A59 and many parts have paved over for car traffic.
 Just west of Drunen the former track is again a bicycle lane.

-The Baardwijkse Overlaat
+The Baardwijksche Overlaat

-Between Drunen and Baardwijk the former railroad runs through the small nature reserve Baardwijkse Overlaat.
-Here bicycle lane is on the former Baardwijk Railroad Bridge (Spoorbrug over de Baardwijkse Overlaat).
+Between Drunen and Baardwijk the former railroad runs through the small nature reserve Baardwijksche Overlaat.
+Here bicycle lane is on the former Baardwijk Railroad Bridge (Spoorbrug over de Baardwijksche Overlaat).
 Only three small parts of this very large work remain.
 The largest of which crosses the Drongelens Canal.